 What you choose will be entirely up to you and how you want to represent your brand.

-How to Buy a Website Domain Name
+How to Buy A Website Domain Name

 Luckily, if you sign up for a hosting account with GreenGeeks, you get a free domain name.
 We also offer website domain purchasing within your account.

 Since GreenGeeks acts as a domain registrar, it is simple and easy to get your free domain name or to buy a domain name from us.
+Of course, this is only one way to go about a domain name, it’s also possible to purchase one directly from another person.

 Sign Up for Hosting With GreenGeeks For a Free Domain Name